 International and local design teams in collaboration with local initiatives designed 3 public spaces strategies in Nairobi.

 Fast growing cities, like Nairobi, face serious challenges in developing into an inclusive and prosperous environment.
-The Making Cities Together project aims to develop a sustainable, viable & long-term agenda for Nairobi’s public spaces as an entry point to urban development.
+The Making Cities Together project aims to develop a sustainable, viable and long-term agenda for Nairobi’s public spaces as an entry point to urban development.

-ROADMAP TOWARDS BETTER PUBLIC SPACES
+ROADMAP TOWARDS BETTER PUBLIC SPACE

 The inventory identified 17 socio-spatial initiatives across the city.
 The initiatives result into a higher quality of life and impact livelihoods, still they continue to face challenges including inadequate funding, land ownership, community engagement, expertise and politics.

 The use and physical aspects of public spaces were research at 6 of the initiatives in the city centre, neighbourhoods and informal settelements.

 3 New Placemaking Design Strategies were developed by international and local design teams in collaboration with local initiatives.
 In a public presentation at Naipolitans' platform in Memorial Park the strategies were shared and discussed.

 In Dandora the first step towards the 'Must Seed' strategy will be implemented: a model street to show an example of a well designed and used public space.

 Minecraft Community Design